Cloud-DevOps-Playground/terraform-practice/ec2_ipv4/README.md

 Validate the vairable values against the terraform formula using:
 ```
 $ terraform init      # Initialize working directory for Terraform
 $ terraform fmt       # Format the Terraform configuration files
 $ terraform validate  # Validate the configuration files in this directory
 ```

 ## Create resources
 Perform the following steps using AWS CLI:
-1. Create TLS key-pair entry for ssh login using the local public key from the generated key-pair
-2. Create a new security group in default subnet, in order to allow ssh access to EC2 instance
+1. Create a new security group in default subnet, in order to allow ssh access to EC2 instance
-3. Create EC2 instance and assign the key-pair as well as the new created security group
+2. Create EC2 instance and assign the key-pair as well as the new created security group

 **Note**: Remember to assign your public IP (_your Internet Provided IP as seen by AWS_) to the **_my_ip_** variable
 </br>Or